Search

 -

-Yes, students who graduate in August can apply to immediately start a second degree.
-Students who graduate in December can also apply to start a second degree in January, but not all academic programs have a January start date.
+Yes, students who graduate in August can apply to start a second degree immediately.
+Students who graduate in December can also apply to start a second degree in January; however, not all academic programs offer a January start date.

 -